MicrosoftDocs/visualstudio-docs/docs/azure/cloud-services-extended-support.md

    The Azure storage account stores the package for the application deployment.

-1. **Key vault** - Specify the key vault that contains the secrets for this cloud service.
+1. **Key vault** - Specify the key vault that contains the secrets for this cloud service (extended support).
 This is enabled if remote desktop is enabled, or if certificates are added to the configuration.

 1. **Enable Remote Desktop for all roles** - Select this option if you want to be able to remotely connect to the service.
 You'll be asked to specify credentials.